Aliases for KCNQ2 Gene

 GeneCards Summary for KCNQ2 Gene

 KCNQ2 (Potassium Voltage-Gated Channel Subfamily Q Member 2) is a Protein Coding gene.
 Diseases associated with KCNQ2 include Epileptic Encephalopathy, Early Infantile, 7 and Seizures, Benign Neonatal, 1.
-Among its related pathways are Circadian entrainment and Potassium Channels.
+Among its related pathways are Developmental Biology and Neuroscience.
 GO annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is KCNQ3.

 UniProtKB/Swiss-Prot for KCNQ2 Gene